 The relative expansion (strain) of a material divided by the change in temperature is what is known as its coefficient of thermal expansion (CTE).
 Usually you would know the coefficient of linear expansion (CLTE) of a material and its initial and end temperature, which will allow you to calculate the linear expansion across any of its dimensions, its volumetric expansion, as well the change in density.

 This calculator is an easy to use versatile tool you can use as a:

 - linear thermal expansion calculator

 Simply enter the CLTE (see reference table below), the initial and final temperature and the initial length, volume or density to calculate the final length, volume or density.
 It supports both imperial and metric units for volume and pressure and 5 different temperature scales: Kelvin, Celsius, Fahrenheit, Rankine and Reamur.

-The units supported for volume are: mm3, cm3, m3, ml, L (litre), gallons, fluid ounces, cubic inches, cubic feet and cubic yards.
-Units supported for density are g/m3, kg/m3, oz per cu in, lb per cu ft, grams per litre, and others.
+The units for volume supported by the tool are: mm3, cm3, m3, ml, L (litre), gallons, fluid ounces, cubic inches, cubic feet and cubic yards.
+Units for density supported by the tool are g/m3, kg/m3, oz per cu in, lb per cu ft, grams per litre, and others.

 Thermal Expansion formulas

 This thermal expansion calculator uses the following formula for linear thermal expansion of a particular dimension of a solid object: